sayitfast/MountWizzard3/README.md

 Just type
 <pre>pip install mountwizzard</pre>
 to install the tool as package on your computer.
 You don't need to download the files from GitHub anymore, but if you still would like to test further development versions, please feel free to do it.
-Just copy the files in a working directory and start the Wizzard like you've done it before.
+Just copy the files in a working directory and start the MountWizzard like you've done it before.

-You can upgrade the wizzard by
+You can upgrade the MountWizzard by
 <pre>pip -install --upgrade --no-cache-dir mountwizzard</pre>
 In most cases all dependencies were solved and installed as well.
 But there is a good chance, that astropy doesn't work because you don't have a compiler installed.
 Therefore please proceed with astropy installation as next step.
 Otherwise skip it.